mmbman/Katagiri/1981-11-22-Blue-Cliff-Record-Case-25-Talk-2.md

 **Katagiri**: Yes.
 But for instance, in Japan when I was in temples, it was very cold; the temperature was exactly the same as outside in the winter, no heating system.
 I didn’t feel happy or unhappy, because I had never experienced a wonderful house with perfect heating – I believed this is my life, so just accept.
 So, no trouble.
 But if I *know* this... *[Laughter.]* My goodness!
 Just two days ago, [the power goes out]: *Argh*! *[Laughter.]* So if you don’t know there is something different from the situation where you are, at that time there are no troubles, because you don’t know.
 But if you know, it’s big trouble.

-Buddhism is not discussing about that.
+But Buddhism is not discussing about that.
 Buddhism is that you have to know that [real] happiness, no trouble, when you are right in the middle of unhappiness, [which is] because people don’t know what is real happiness.
 So right in the middle of unhappiness, [you] are not confused.

 ##### 1:19:02 end of recording